Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 Cost-category rules are created to assign line item costs to a category based on tags for the line item resource or its containing account.

-First, this lambda will create cost-category rules that check a list of tags (provided as a template parameter) for every combination of program code and tag name, also create rules for each account with an appropriate tag, and finally create rules to inherit the value from a listed tag if no other rule matches.
+Two types of rules can be generated: rules for a Program Code category, or rules for an Owner Email category.
+The former assumes the tag contains a significant numeric code and requires additional external state, while the latter assumes that the entire tag value is a significant string.

 The order of the rules matters because processing will stop at the first match.
 For more information on rule processing, see the [AWS User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-cost-categories.html).

+#### Program Code Category

+The rules generated for a Program Code category are dependent on the output of `lambda-mips-api` for a list of current codes, as well as the current account tags.

+First, this lambda will create cost-category rules that check a list of tags (provided as a template parameter) for every combination of program code and tag name, then also create rules for each account with an appropriate tag, and finally create rules to inherit the value from a listed tag if no other rule matches.

+#### Owner Email Category

+Rules for an Owner Email category can also be generated from existing account tags.

+In this case, we treat the tag value an authoritative (no code deduplication), and so we start with inheriting tag values from tags on individual resources.
+We then fall back to rules built from account tag values for any accounts tagged with a listed tag.

 ### Components
 ![Component Diagram](docs/component.diagram.png)